PFTrack Documentation Node Reference

 Masks can be generated to restrict candidate point selection to a specific part of the image.
 This is useful when the clip contains objects moving independently from the camera, and points are being generated for either camera or object tracking.

-To mask candidate points, connect either a Roto or Keyer nodeto the Auto Track node as described in the Workpage section of this documentation, Or load an Image-based mask into the upstream Clip Input node.
+To mask candidate points, connect either a Mask or Keyer node to the Auto Track node as described in the Workpage section of this documentation, Or load an Image-based mask into the upstream Clip Input node.

 Editing trackers

-Trackers can be made available downstream for further adjustments by attaching a User Track node beneath the Auto Track node, and clicking the Fetch button to fetch individual trackers for editing.
+Trackers can also be made available downstream for further editing by attaching a User Track node beneath the Auto Track node, and clicking the Fetch button to fetch individual trackers for editing.
 See the User Track node documentation for further details.

 The graph is colour-coded according to the length of each tracker.
 Trackers that exist for 5 frames or less are coloured red, and points that exist for more than 50 frames are coloured green, with graduations of orange and yellow between.